vektor-inc/vk-blocks-pro/readme.txt

 [ Add function ][ Button ] Added support for typography settings.
 [ Add function ][ Post List (Pro) / Post List Slider (Pro) ] Added the ability to set sticky posts to display.
 [ Design Bug Fix ][ Table ] Fixed overlapping borders when using vertical cells, and ensured the border color follows the theme settings.
+[ Editor Design Bug Fix ][ Ballon ] Fixed a layout distortion issue when enabling the vk_hidden setting in the editor.

 = 1.96.2 =
 [ Bug fix ][ Post list (Pro) / Post list slider (Pro) / Tab (Pro) / Slider ] Fixed errors occurring regardless of whether the editing screen environment is in an iframe and improved the stability of feature performance.